Instructions

 Mix until smooth and scrape down the sides of the jar.

-Cover loosely and leave at room temperature.
+Cover loosely and leave at room temperature for 24 hours.

 Day 2

-Add to the jar:
+Add to the same jar:

 • 20 g water